 Carcinoid tumours of the lung are slow-growing tumours that seldom spread to other parts of the body beyond the lungs.
 Therefore, many cases may be diagnosed in the early stages of the disease and are curable.

 Treatment of carcinoid tumours of the lung is influenced by factors such as:

 Treatment options for carcinoid tumours of the lung include:

-Surgery: This is usually the primary therapy for most cases of people with carcinoid tumour.
-If the tumour is limited to the lung/s (has not spread beyond the lung), it can often be cured by surgery alone.
+Surgery: This is usually the primary therapy for most cases of people with a carcinoid tumour.
+If a tumour is limited to the lung/s (has not spread beyond the lung), it can often be cured by surgery alone.
 There are many types of surgeries that are done for carcinoid tumours of the lungs.
-Your doctor will choose the type of surgery that is needed based on factors, such as size and location of the tumour and whether you have any other lung problems or serious diseases.
-The various surgeries done for carcinoid tumour of lung include:
+Your doctor will choose the type of surgery that is needed based on factors, such as size and location of a tumour and whether you have any other lung problems or serious diseases.
+The various surgeries done for carcinoid tumour of the lung include:

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.